akoidan/bash.conf/README.md

   - if macbook on low battery it won't turn on even plugged in to a charger.
 Wait like 3-5minutes to take some charge.
 This is fo freakling inconvenient when you forgot to plug it in and then when you urgently need it it won't turn on
   - SMC (system management controller or w/e its abbreviated from) is a freaking pain in the macbook ecosystem.
 Your external display doesn't connect sometime - reset SMC, macbook doesn't wakeup from sleep - reset SMC, your pancakes always burned ? - reset SMC.
   - My macbook doesn't start one time.
 It was always showing an icon that I need to connect a charger, despite a charger ( I tested it with my phone) worked ok.
 Guess what - resetting SMC changes.
 I don't expect that of a 5'000$ machine that worth 2 times more than same hardware non-apple system
+  -  macbook doesn't have MSpaint.
+  - some keyboards don't work on apple ?
+Wooot? you've heard it right, my mechanical keyboard doesn't support Mac.
+Some keys are not detected, you just press them and nothing happens.
+Some are binded to another keycode.
+Embarrassing...